rabiee-m-amin/Deep-reinforcement-learning-/README.md

 Attack probability **p** was tested at **0%, 5%, 10%, 15%, 20%** over **200,000 steps**.
 Findings:
 - Higher **p** → More allocations to compromised servers
-- QoS and SC degrade as attack frequency increases
 - TD3 maintained adaptability, but performance drop was inevitable with severe disruptions

 ---